adammichaelwood/hackwrite/posts/it-should-matter-that-its-you.md

 ## Further Reading

 The ideas here are mine, but not mine alone.
-You may also appeciate:
+You may also appreciate:

  - [How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life](http://amzn.to/2hLSHc7), by [Scott Adams](http://blog.dilbert.com/)
  - [Purple Cow: Transform Your Business by Being Remarkable](http://amzn.to/2iLiMd7), by [Seth Godin](http://sethgodin.typepad.com/)